 Gene transfer research no longer stands alone as the only human application of an emerging technology that could benefit from additional oversight.
 Consequently, the IOM Committee recommended that the NIH Director charge a standing or new committee to examine the need for additional or different oversight for clinical applications of emerging novel technologies.

 Lawrence O. Gostin, Future Oversight of Recombinant DNA Research: Recommendations of an Institute of Medicine Committee, JAMA Online (February 19, 2014), http://jama.jamanetwork.com/article.aspx?articleid=1814123 311 JAMA 671-672 (2014)

 Scholarly Commons Citation

 Gostin, Lawrence O.; Altevogt, Bruce M.; and Pope, Andrew M., "Future Oversight of Recombinant DNA Research: Recommendations of an Institute of Medicine Committee" (2014).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1322.
+1322.